zizisaigao/mpi4sgd/README.md

-# 🚕 DSA5208 Project 1: MPI Parallel Neural Network Training (New York Taxi Data)
+# MPI Parallel Neural Network Training (New York Taxi Data)

 > Use MPI to parallelize model training on the large-scale New York taxi dataset `nytaxi2022.csv`, supporting batch experiments with multiple parameter combinations.
 A version of the dataset can be found on kaggle (https://www.kaggle.com/datasets/diishasiing/revenue-for-cab-drivers), and the real dataset used in the project similar to that but much larger.